Fiat CR.42 Falco: Greece

 At the beginning of November, the Greeks received support by the Royal Air Force and on 4 November six Vickers Wellingtons from 70 Squadron attacked Valona.
 CR.42s pilots shot down two British bombers and damaged two more.
 Fortunes started to reverse, on 18 November, the first day of Greek army counter-attack.
 While a CR.42 shot down a Greek Bristol Blenheim, during a dogfight with Greek fighters, 393^{a} Squadriglia damaged four PZL P.24s but lost three Fiats.
 On the same day, a flight of 20 Gladiators from RAF 80 Squadron landed in Athens.
 While deployed in North Africa, the CR.42 pilots had been able to achieve a clear superiority over the Gladiators but in Greece, they suffered more heavy losses.
-The superiority of the Gloster was achieved in part as a result of its enclosed cockpit, which was an advantage when operating in the cold winter sky, while the R/T radio allowed for the adoption of more effective tactics that made it possible to ambush the Italian CR.42 formations, as well as the superior quality of the British aces of 80 Squadron, commanded by Marmaduke Pattle.
+The superiority of the Gloster was achieved in part as a result of its enclosed cockpit, which was an advantage when operating in the cold winter sky, while the R/T radio allowed for the adoption of more effective tactics that made it possible to ambush the Italian CR.42 formations, as well as the superior skill of the British aces of 80 Squadron, commanded by Marmaduke Pattle.
 The majority of the Italian pilots shot down and killed in Greece were new arrivals, fresh from flying schools; these pilots frequently insisted on direct engagements against the more manoeuvrable British biplanes, leading to unfavourable dogfights.
 In the Greco-Italian War, CR.42 pilots claimed 162 kills, for the loss of 29 aircraft.
-By July 1943, CR.42s were still equipped by 383^{a} Squadriglia Assalto (Ground Attack Squadron) based in Zara and in September 1943, by 392^{a} (in Tirana) and 385^{a} Squadriglie Autonome.
+By July 1943, CR.42s still equipped 383^{a} Squadriglia Assalto (Ground Attack Squadron) based in Zara and in September 1943, 392^{a} (in Tirana) and 385^{a} Squadriglie Autonome.